Agriculture for Entrepreneurs

 Transforming small farms into small businesses

-On average, the farmers we work with see an annual income gain of $386.
-To our donors, we promise a minimum cost-effectiveness ratio of 10:1.
+On average, the farmers we work with see an annual income gain of 30-50%, and for our donors, we promise a minimum cost-effectiveness ratio of 10:1.
 That means that every dollar invested in iDE results in at least an additional $10 of annual income for a farmer.
-We are able to do this through innovative programs that create cadres of microentrepreneurs, support small businesses, and build resilient markets that support their sales.
+We are able to do this through innovative programs that create cadres of microentrepreneurs, support small businesses, and build resilient markets that support their sales sustainably, helping to prevent farmers from sliding back into extreme poverty.

 It’s not just about dropping off a water pump or an irrigation system.
 Technology won’t work in a vacuum.
 Farmers need a combination of technology with the services that complement it: knowledge, credit, inputs, and markets where they can find steady paying customers.